Updated on 2025-07-30 GMT+08:00

 Prerequisites

 • A disk created from a data source does not need to be initialized.
 Such a disk contains the source data in the beginning.
 Initializing the disk may clear the initial data on it.
 If you need to re-initialize the disk, you are advised to back up the disk data first.
-To back up data using CBR, see Backing Up EVS Disks.
-To back up data using snapshots, see Managing EVS Snapshots.
+For how to back up data using CBR, see Backing Up EVS Disks.
+For how to back up data using snapshots, see Creating an EVS Snapshot.

 • Initializing a disk does not delete the snapshots created for the disk, so you can still use snapshots to roll back data to the source disk after the disk is initialized.